Sidharth221/laravelcrm/README.md

 # laravelcrm
   Open master branch
    Download the project.
+      I have used laravel/ui.
+        Please install laravel/ui and npm install before running the project
           Create database with name crm.
            Search for crm.sql in the project
                 Import crm.sql  into database crm.
                Also create .env file on your system to run the project